How to get to the Bukchon Hanok Village | What to see and do

 You get a welcome tea and traditional sweets, a Jjimjilbang experience (45 minutes), and a Makgeolli spa experience (75 minutes).

-You will want to book in advance because they only offer the experience to 2 people every day.
+You will want to book in advance because they only offer the experience to 2 people daily.

 Write your name in Korean calligraphy

 Are you learning Hangul, the Korean alphabet?
 Even if you are not, you might want to learn how to paint your name in Korean calligraphy.
-It is done with a brush, on an antique hanji – traditional Korean handmade paper made out of the pulp of mulberry.
+It is done with a brush on an antique hanji – traditional Korean handmade paper made of mulberry pulp.

 Take a Korean cooking class

 Korean food is delicious!
-You will fall in love with the rich taste of each and every dish – trust me!
-And why only eat it when you can learn to cook it, meet locals, and other tourists passionate about Korea and its fascinating culture?
+You will fall in love with the rich taste of every dish – trust me!
+And why only eat it when you can learn to cook it and meet locals and other tourists who are passionate about Korea and its fascinating culture?

-Learn to cook some of the most popular local dishes, and also get to taste a 10-course dinner at a local’s home.
+Learn to cook some of the most popular local dishes and taste a 10-course dinner at a local’s home.

 Korean Cooking Class with Full-Course Meal & Local Market Tour in Seoul